 Adult: can be swept from amongst the foodplant, flies from late afternoon to evening and is attracted to light.

 A rather variable species both in size and forewing colouration, ranging from slaty fuscous to blackish fuscous.
 The yellowish spot in the fold can be absent although it can be lost in worn specimens and there is some range in the intensity of the yellow ochreous costal and tornal markings from whitish to dull ochreous or even obsolescence.

 Consideration needs to be given to other dark-coloured Gelechiids with paler costal and tornal spots.
-These include Eulamprotes atrella, Eulamprotes immaculatella, Syncopacma albipalpella and Syncopacma sangiella.
-The yellowish scales in the fold (one third across the forewing, just below the centre), if present, are a useful identification feature although the larger S. sangiella can have some pale scales in this area.
+These include Eulamprotes atrella, Eulamprotes immaculatella, Aproaerema albipalpella and Aproaerema sangiella.
+The yellowish scales in the fold (one third across the forewing, just below the centre), if present, are a useful identification feature although the larger A. sangiella can have some pale scales in this area.

-E. atrella has the labial palps all ochreous apart from the lower edge of segment three which is narrowly fuscous whereas the other species have combinations of mixed fuscous to purplish fuscous and buffish white.
+E. atrella has the labial palps completely ochreous with the exception of the lower edge of segment three, which is narrowly fuscous.
+The other species have combinations of mixed fuscous to purplish fuscous and buffish white.
 Further details on the palp colouration can be found under E. atrella.

 Dissection may sometimes be necessary where particularly poorly marked or worn specimens are concerned.